Get all the latest data for Cluj-Napoca

 What property type will give the best return in Cluj-Napoca over 5 years as of 2026?

-As of early 2026, the property type expected to deliver the best total return over 5 years in Cluj-Napoca is the 2-bedroom to 3-bedroom apartment in a well-connected district, which combines steady capital appreciation with strong and reliable rental income from a deep pool of qualified tenants.
+As of 2026, the property type expected to give the best 5-year total return in Cluj-Napoca is a modern 1-bedroom or 2-bedroom apartment in a strong rental area.

 How will new infrastructure projects affect property prices in Cluj-Napoca over 5 years?